ericoc/seizures.ericoc.com/readme.md

 I felt like InfluxDB was originally a good choice for this project to learn more about the technology and its functionality as a time-series database.

 However, I am more comfortable with MySQL, and was not ready for InfluxDB 2.0, so I began using MariaDB with SQLAlchemy in mid-April 2023.

-As of July 2023, I am migrating to PostgreSQL, possibly eventually with PostGIS.
+As of August 2023, I have migrated to PostgreSQL, possibly eventually with PostGIS.

 The current table schema can be found at [seizures.sql](seizures.sql)

 ### Maps & Web

-Google Maps and its [JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) are highly popular and simple to get started with.
+While I previously used Google Maps Javascript API, I switched to [Leaflet](https://leafletjs.com/) in combination with [OpenStreetMap](https://www.openstreetmap.org/) in August 2023.

 The website depends upon nginx, uwsgi, Python, the Django framework, along with a PostgreSQL database.
 I am always trying to improve my Python skills, and have been trying to get comfortable with Django.